codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeBackground.md

 * making HTTP calls
 * hosting a HTTP/TCP server

-If you are curious about what is possible have a look here: http://nodejs.org/api/
+If you are curious about what is possible have a look at the [Node API](http://nodejs.org/api/).

 But don't get bogged down in the details too much at this stage.